What to expect

 Map the experience

-Although the tour starts in front of the Gran Hotel Bolívar at 5:30 pm, you will be picked up by taxi at your desired location in Miraflores, San Isidro or Barranco districts (included in the price) around 5:00 pm.
+Although the tour starts in front of RENIEC GRIAS, Jr Ancash 340, just in front of Basilica and Convent San Francisco at 5:30 pm, you will be picked up by taxi at your desired location in Centro de Lima, Miraflores, San Isidro or Barranco districts (included in the price) around 4:50 pm.
 We will follow up with you about this via email after your booking.

-The tour ends where it starts (Gran Hotel Bolívar).
+The tour ends at a Plaza San Martin.
 From there, you will be dropped off by taxi at your desired location in Miraflores, San Isidro, Barranco or Centro de Lima districts (included in the price) – estimated arrival time is around 10:15 pm

 Why isn't the cost of one stop included in the tour price?